The God That Failed (song)

-"The God That Failed" is a song by American heavy metal band Metallica, released from their 1991 self-titled album (often called as "the Black Album").
-The song was never released as a single, but was the first of the album's songs to be heard by the general public.
+"The God That Failed" is a song by American heavy metal band Metallica from their 1991 self-titled album (often called "the Black Album").
+The song was never released as a single, but was the first of the album's songs to be heard by the public.
 It is one of Metallica's first original releases to be tuned a half step down.

 Composition and recording

 Composer and lyricist James Hetfield described the song as "very nice...
 Slow, heavy and ugly."
 Lead guitarist Kirk Hammett recalls the inception of his solo in the song: "I had this whole thing worked out, but it didn't fit because the lead was too bluesy for the song, which is characterized by real heavy riffing and chording."
 According to Hammett, he and producer Bob Rock worked out his guitar solo on the song.
 Together they composed a melody to which Hammett wanted to add harmony.
 The producer suggested that this would make the song sound too "pretty", and instead recommended playing the melody an octave higher.
 The final guitar solo was put together from over a dozen performances by the guitarist during the recording of the album.
 Hammett calls the resulting work one of his favorite solos on the album.